 We get this question quite often.
 Do a Google search for Crab Island and you might find pictures of a drunken and scantily-clad party crowd.
 And parts of Crab Island can be like that…sometimes.
 The good news is the real-life daily image is much different, and those party pictures are more of the exception than the rule.
 If you’re with your family and you want to avoid the party scene, you can.
-Just anchor your boat away from the party crowd and take part in more family friendly activities (like snorkeling, tossing a football or frisbee, floating on a raft, or sampling fare from one of the floating restaurants or mobile food vendors, who come to you by boat).
+Just anchor your boat away from the party crowd and take part in more family friendly activities (like snorkeling, tossing a football or frisbee, floating on a raft, or enjoying a leisurely lunch on your boat).
 My kids are 7, 9, and 12 and we have always been able to successfully visit the popular sandbar without them seeing anything that we wouldn’t want them to see.
 In fact, visiting Crab Island is one of our favorite family activities.
 If you want to be extra careful to avoid the party scene, plan your visit on a weekday (Mondays and Fridays tend to be the least crowded) and avoid major holidays.

 When is the best time to go?

 Crab Island is a seasonal destination.
-Although it is a sandbar and is technically open year round, the floating vendors are typically only open from March/April through October.
+Although it is a sandbar and is technically open year round, it is busiest during the warmer months from March/April through mid to late October.
 That being said, the best time to go to Crab Island depends on what you want to do when you get there.
 If you want to party, bring your boat and drop anchor on a weekend between Memorial Day and Labor Day in the summer.
 If you want a relaxing getaway, plan to go on a weekday during the summer or any time during the rest of the year, with the most relaxed and quiet days being Mondays and Fridays.
 As far as time of day, what I CAN tell you, is that my absolute favorite time of day to go is during high tide.
 The water at high tide is unbelievably clear and aqua green.
 I’ve lived here my entire life and even I can’t believe how beautiful it is sometimes.
 So, find a tide chart or weather app (we use Magic Seaweed), or ask your boat rental company/guide/etc and plan to be there at high tide!

 What should I pack for my visit to Crab Island?

-You can bring a cooler with food and drinks (Alcohol cannot be sold at Crab Island, but you can bring your own if you like-just make sure you have a designated driver), cash for the Crab Island vendors (if you choose), and your rafts and floaties; otherwise, just pack like you would for a day at the beach (minus the chairs and umbrellas).
+You can bring a cooler with food and drinks (Alcohol cannot be sold at Crab Island, but you can bring your own if you like-just make sure you have a designated driver), and your rafts, sunscreen and floaties; otherwise, just pack like you would for a day at the beach (minus the chairs and umbrellas).
 For a more extensive list, check out our packing guide here.